Athaodam/PlantsofLimburg/README.md

 .ve-media wc:Bierbrauer.jpg right caption=Static image"
 Did you know that after water and tea, beer is one of the most widely consumed drinks in the world?
-Unsurprisingly, it is also one of the world's oldest alcoholic drinks -- humans have been brewing and enjoying beer for generations and generations.
+Unsurprisingly, it is also one of the world's oldest alcoholic drinks -- humans have been making and enjoying beer for generations and generations.

 Beers come in all sorts of different flavours and colours.
+From light and fruity to dark and creamy, there's a type of beer for every kind of human.
+Historically, what we know as "beer" has been made from various kinds of cereal grains such as malted barely and wheat through the calculated brewing and fermentation.
+At times, even oats, rice, and even corn were added to recipes in to create new taste experiences.
-From light and fruity to dark and creamy, there's a brew for every kind of human.
-There's much to be said about the manner in which beer is served, different places and cultures have their own hidden rules
+There's much to be said about the manner in which beer is served, different places and cultures have their own, sometimes even controversial rules.